MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/deploy-unpackaged-apps.md

 ## Deploy Windows App SDK using the .exe installer

-You can deploy the Windows App SDK by running the **WindowsAppRuntimeInstall.exe** Windows App SDK silent installer.
+You can deploy the Windows App SDK by running the Windows App SDK silent installer:

+- **WindowsAppRuntimeInstall.exe** if you are using version 1.0 Preview 1 and later.
+- **WindowsAppSDKInstall.exe** if you are using version 1.0 Experimental.
+- **ProjectReunionInstall.exe** if you are using version 0.8 Preview and earlier.

 You should see an output similar to the following: